As usual, click any photo to bring up a larger version.

 PLEASE NOTE: This project was updated and expanded in 2016.
 There are more details in that article and an assembly video as well!
 2016: Basic Bike Rack)

 Even a large garage can start feeling cramped once you try to fit in a few bikes.
 Kickstands can help, of course, but unless you are very disciplined with where you place your bikes, things can get cluttered and disorganized very quickly.
 This is the sort of mayhem that we faced in our garage.
 It is a roomy double garage, but try fitting in six bikes alongside the minivan, and ....

-However, I have come up with a quick and simple bike rack design that has helped to bring order to my garage, and I hope it can help you as well.
-You can easily build this in a few hours on a Saturday afternoon.
+I have come up with a quick and simple bike rack design that has helped to bring order to our garage, and I hope it can help you as well.
+Anyone can easily build this in a few hours on a Saturday afternoon.
 All you need is a few pieces of 2x6 and 2x3 stock and maybe some scrap bits of plywood.

 This rack has both a horizontal section and a vertical section, which I find securely holds the wheel of your bike, since it grips in several spots.
 You don't even need to use your kickstand with this design.
 The 1-1/2" gap between the boards is key and should be adjusted depending on your bike.
 My bike is a hybrid-style bike, with fairly skinny wheels.
 In contrast my son has a Mountain Bike, with thicker knobby tires, which requires a 2" gap.